Flight

-Flight is my second circle packing.
+“Flight” is my second circle packing.
 It explores movement and freedom.
 It represents my most aggressive effort to break out of the traditional, framed rectangle.
-It is hung on the wall as 4 distinct pieces with clear wall space between.
-Additionally, it has 3 windows cut entirely through to the wall.
-Flight is not about thinking outside the box; Flight lives in a world where there are no boxes.
+It is hung on the wall as four distinct pieces with clear wall space between.
+The wall is also shown through three windows cut into the main piece.
+“Flight” is not about thinking outside the box; “Flight” lives in a world where there are no boxes.

 This piece is 29 inches high, 23 inches wide, and 3/4 of an inch thick.